-Covered services, when generally accepted healthcare practices and standards determine they can be safely and effectively provided using synchronous 2-way interactive video conferencing, are covered when provided by a provider using such conferencing.
+Covered services, when generally accepted healthcare practices and standards determine they can be safely and effectively provided using synchronous 2-way interactive video conferencing, such as virtual visits, are covered when provided by a provider using such conferencing.
 The application and technology used must meet all state and federal standards for privacy and security of protected health information.
-Benefits are subject to the applicable cost sharing for the covered services.
+Benefits are subject to the applicable cost sharing for the covered medical services except there is a separate virtual visit benefit level for primary care and urgent care office visits.
+Virtual care visits through CirrusMD at cirrusmd.com/modahealth are covered at no cost sharing.